shuuri-labs/shuurinet-nix/README.md

 The service will only run once - it checks if `~/shuurinet-nix` contains _only_ the `secrets` directory.
 If so, it knows that this is a fresh deployment, and will overwrite the config repo with the cloned git repo.
 #### Router-Specific

 If deploying your router, update `openwrt-imagebuilder`'s input in `flake.nix`.
 Instructions on how to do so in the aforementioned file.
-If after pinning to the latest commit, you're still getting a `hash mismatch` error, then refer to the instructions in `~/shuurinet-nix/openwrt/image-definitions/builder-extractor/README.md`.
+If after pinning to the latest commit you're still getting a `hash mismatch` error, then refer to the instructions in `~/shuurinet-nix/openwrt/image-definitions/builder-extractor/README.md`.

-Don't forget to set `deploymentMode` to true in the `let` block of the router host's configuration.nix.
+Don't forget to set `deploymentMode` to `true` in the `let` block of the router host's configuration.nix.
 Once fully deployed, disable and switch to the router VM for internet access.
 #### Notes & Quirks

 Virtualisation module currently doesn't play nice with nixos-anywhere.
 Comment out any config related to it for the deployment.
 Once deployed, re-enable.